ornob90/Cancer-ChatBot/README.md

 13. Approaches to cancer prevention

-# You will find more details in the notebook
+# You will find more details in the notebook & and dataset used in this notebook you can find it in the zip file given in this reposatory